Every lender uses different parameters to issue a loan amount to borrower.

 Good debts are the debt that you’ve handled well and paid in accordance to agreed terms.
 Good debt is good for your credit rating.
 The longer your history of good debt is, the better it is for your credit or CIBIL score.

 One of the ways to improve your credit score is to leave old debt and good accounts on as long as possible.
 This is also a good reason not to close old accounts where you’ve had a solid repayment record.

 If you are intending to make a big purchase like a car, home appliances or a home, ensure that you are not behind in repaying your credit card EMIs and bills on time.

 Paying EMIs on time is very important.
 This is one of the important things that CIBIL or other credit scorer looks into while gauging your credit ratings.

-Even if you have a huge savings, a drop in CIBIL score can shatter your dream of owning a home or a car in future.
+Even if you have huge savings, a drop in CIBIL score can shatter your dream of owning a home or a car in the future.

 Timely payment of EMIs and bills can keep your creditworthiness intact.

 Sometimes, one of the best ways to improve your credit score is to not do something that could risk it.